-What Will Your Blog Look Like?
+What Will Your Blog Strategy for Business Look Like?

 Design is an essential element in any part of marketing and branding, and your blog is no exception.
 Before you go surfing to find blogs formats you like, take into account your overall brand and image; your blog should begin by reflecting that.
 Once you’ve got a page design, it’s time to look at what blog style will work best with your business.
-Often, the best blog styles are the simplest.
+Often, the most successful blog styles are the simplest.
 Your customers should be able to easily find topics and not be overwhelmed with a messy format.
 There should be a straightforward way to sift through your posts.
 Also, your format should combine a nice balance of visuals, copy, and background space.

 - Identify your audience – Start by identifying and finding your target audience, and also the niche audience within it.
 What channels do they hang out in?
 What content speaks to them?
 It will be important to understand their problems and help them with the solutions.